 - 40. Last but not least: Say thank you!

 - The ROI of employee appreciation

 - Make employee appreciation a priority in your workplace

 In the midst of the Great Resignation, reducing employee turnover is more important to your business than ever.

 A study by Great Place to Work found that feeling appreciated is the top motivator for employees to do great work.
-Giving your staff proper recognition can create a more motivated workforce, helping you retain talent and increase employee engagement.
+But where do you start?
+Not everyone wants the same type of recognition, so you’ll need more than one way to show people they’re appreciated.
+This can create a more motivated workforce, helping you retain talent and increase employee engagement.

 So what are some ways to show your employees appreciation?
 We have 37 ideas for you to pick from: